my-little-dev-blog/site/posts/welcome-to-my-little-dev-blog-here-are-the-basics-for-the-blog-readme.md

 - Do one or more of the things in the ["How to contribute"](##how-to-contribute) section below

 ### Along the way
-- Use tools such as ChatGPT, Claude, Gemini, Perpexity, and Copilot -- and, of course, Google.
+- Use tools such as ChatGPT and Perpexity -- and, of course, Google.
 - For example:
   - Don't understand something?
 Copy / paste into Chat.
 Interact.
 Use Google to validate.
   - Wish there was more context?
 Same.